 I was born and raised in the Northwest suburbs of Chicago, moved to Michigan to go to college, and am now back in my beloved city.
-I am a super busy body; I work full-time, part-time, play tennis 3x a week, and am now tackling tutoring.
-I am married with two dogs, and spend any free time I have incorporating activities for my little family of four.
-I love to read, mostly non-fiction, and if I could have lunch with someone from the past, it would be a hard choice between Marie Antoinette and JFK.
+I am married with two dogs, and have a 5-month old son!
+I used to work in sports and entertainment but decided not to go back to work full-time so I could raise my son.
+I'm usually a busy body and love to play and watch tennis.
+I also love to read, mostly non-fiction, and if I could have lunch with someone from the past, it would be a hard choice between Marie Antoinette and JFK.
 Maybe Frank Sinatra...speaking of that, I am from a large Italian family that doesn't know how to use inside voices.
 I hold very true to the customs that my grandparents brought over from the mother country and try to have Sunday dinners each week.
-My husband and I have a passion for traveling and are counting down until our European trip in April.
+My husband and I have a passion for traveling and have visited a handful of European countries.
 On my lazy days, you can find me binge-watching a tv show that has been done and over with for years!

 Education & Certification

 Undergraduate Degree: Ferris State University - Bachelors, Music Industry Management

 tennis, reading, swimming, walking my dogs, binge-watching tv shows, shopping

 High School English

 SAT Subject Test in Spanish with Listening

 SAT Subject Tests Prep